Ready, Set, Go

-Nicola Holst is our Barnardos Social Worker in Schools.
-Our school receives 20 hours of her time.
-If you think Nicola may be able to assist either your child or family please discuss a referral with the Principal, Deputy Principal or classroom teacher.
+Our Barnardos Social Worker in Schools is Vignesh Suriynarayanan.
+Our school receives 20 hours a week .
+If you think the Social Worker may be able to assist either your child or family please discuss a referral with the Principal, Deputy Principal or classroom teacher.

 The following outside agencies are available for support through referral processes.
 Speech Therapist, Resource Teacher of Learning and Behaviour, Resource Teachers of Literacy, Learning Support, Family Works, Oranga Tamariki, South City Centre, Social Worker in Schools, CAFS.